Javascript API

 });

-Last it's also possible to sent custom actions f.e. when you want to track the nr of favorites of a specific product the following logic could be used:
+It is also possible to set up tracking for custom actions, for example when you want to track the number of times users have added a specific product to their favorites.
+The following logic can be used for such cases:

 crobox.track('addToFavorites', {